TheKernalBlog/TheKernalBlog/_posts/2022-10-20-How-To-Theme-LibAdwaita.md

 ## Using Gradience to set the colorscheme

  Gradience is dead simple to use.
 All you need to do is go over to the ***Monet*** tab, and upload your wallpaper where it says, 'Background Image'.
 From there, you can choose between a light and dark theme and manually change some of the colors that you don't like.
-Once you've got your colorscheme, hit 'apply', check the box next to 'GTK3 Applications', and apply the theme.
+Once you've got your colorscheme, hit 'apply', check the box next to 'GTK3 Applications', and set the theme.

  ![IMG3](/images/GradienceWorks.png)